 5. AGREEMENT: The parties acknowledge that this Option to Purchase agreement is entered into and replaces a pre-existing Agreement of Purchase and Sale dated June 14, 2017 as amended (the "Original Agreement").
 Upon execution of this Option to Purchase Agreement, the parties release each other from the Original Agreement.

 6. FIRST DEPOSIT: The parties acknowledge that the Optionor has received via its solicitors a deposit in the amount of FIFTY THOUSAND DOLLARS ($50,000.00) to be held by the Optionor’s Solicitors as an initial deposit (the “First Deposit”) and to be dealt with in accordance with the terms of this Agreement.
-This First Deposit shall become non-refundable upon the fulfillment/waiver of the Congregation Approval Condition.

-7. SECOND DEPOSIT: The Optionee shall remit a Second Deposit of $100,000.00 within five (5) Business Days of the waiver of the Optionor's Congregation Approval condition (the "Second Deposit").
+7. SECOND DEPOSIT: The Optionee shall remit a Second Deposit of $100,000.00 within five (5) Business Days of the waiver of the Optionee's Environmental Condition (the "Second Deposit").
 The Optionor's solicitor shall hold the Second Deposit in trust and shall only be allowed to take part payment(s) from the Second Deposit for Facilitation Fees as set out further below during months 7 to 12 of the Completion Date.
 If the Option to Purchase is not exercised by the Optionee, for any reason, then the balance of the Second Deposit shall be remitted to the Optionee immediately in full and without any further deductions whatsoever.

 7.1 INTEREST ON DEPOSITS: The First Deposit and the Second Deposit are hereinafter jointly referred to as the “Deposit”.
 The Optionor and the Optionee hereby authorize and direct the solicitors for the Optionor to place the Deposit in an interest-bearing trust account forthwith and all interest earned and accrued from the Deposit shall be for the benefit of the Vendor and not credited on account of the Purchase Price on Closing.

-7.2 The failure to make the aforementioned deposits on the aforementioned dates shall make the Option contained in the Option to Purchase Agreement null and void and no longer binding upon any of the parties and the Optionor shall be entitled to retain the First Deposit as liquidated damages.

 8. ENVIRONMENTAL CONDITION: Notwithstanding anything contained in the Option to Purchase Agreement and all Schedules thereto, this Option to Purchase Agreement is conditional upon: a. the Optionee arranging an environmental report(s) and any related environmental audits and other inspections and investigations of the Real Property, all as the Optionee may deem necessary or desirable; and